refractionPOINT/lce_doc/docs/dr.md

 ```

 ##### yara
-Only accessible for the `target: log`.
+Only accessible for the `target: artifact`.
 Scans the relevant original log file in the cloud using the Yara signature specified.

 The Yara signatures are specified as a LimaCharlie Resource of the form `lcr://<resource_type>/<resource_name>`.
 Currently
 the main source of Yara signatures are the [Yara Sources](yara.md#sources) specified in the [Yara Service](yara.md).
 If your Yara Source is